kaishx/wfa/README.md

 ## 3. Methodology (C++/Numba Comparison)
 Related Code: (`stress.py`)

 Initially, my WFA engine was extremely slow—Python for loops were simply not capable of handling the thousands of optimization cycles required for each rolling window.
 To address this, I first migrated the bottleneck logic into a Numba JIT-compiled function which improved speeds massively.
-However, while Numba was a major speedup, it still struggled once the project required millions of backtest iterations.
+However, while Numba was a major speedup and was sufficient for most use cases, it still struggled once the project required millions of backtest iterations, and this little lag compounded into a massive waste of time when it came to many sequential runs (talking like, 2000 back-to-back WFA runs).

 That's when I decided to implement a C++ module to replace run_opt and numba_bt in `numba_wfa` to improve speeds even further.